ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : Event Logs accompany Claims by providing event trails of security-critical events in a system.
 The primary purpose of Event Logs is to support Claim reproducibility by providing information on how Claims originated.

-Reference Values ('refValues')
+Verifier Inputs ('verInputs')

 : *mandatory*

-: Reference Values as defined in {{-RATS}}.
-This specific type of Claims is used to appraise Claims incorporated in Evidence.
-For example, Reference Values MAY be Reference Integrity Measurements (RIM) or assertions that are implicitly trusted because they are signed by a trusted authority (see Endorsements in {{-RATS}}).
-Reference Values typically represent (trusted) Claim sets about an Attester's intended platform operational state.
+: Appraisal procedures implemented by Verifiers require certain inputs as defined in {{-RATS}}: Reference Values, Endorsements, and Appraisal Policy for Evidence.
+These Conceptual Messages can takes various forms.
+For example, Reference Values can be Reference Integrity Measurements (RIM) or assertions that are implicitly trusted because they are signed by a trusted authority (Endorsements).

 Claim Selection ('claimSelection'):